-Textiles Technology (TEX)
+STEAM (STM) Textiles Technology (TEX)

 Instructions detailing where and how to make subject choices for the following year, and the timeline will be emailed to students some time in Week 6 that starts on 24 August.
-Choices for Year 10, 2021 are due in PCSchool by Monday 19 October (Week 2, Term 4).
+Choices for Year 10, 2022 are due in PCSchool by Wednesday 20 October (Week 1, Term 4).

 The Senior Courses handbook has a great deal of information on NCEA, courses at other levels, University requirements, numeracy and literacy...
-It can be found on the School Website.
+It can be found on the School Website (www.rangitoto.school.nz/academic/academic-programmes/ and then scroll down to Junior Subject Handbooks (downloadable).

-https://www.rangitoto.school.nz/academic/academic-services/junior-courses